Boverisuchus: Description

-Based on other planocraniids, Boverisuchus is assumed to have had heavily armoured skin, and long limbs suggesting a cursorial (i.e. running) habitus.
-It also had hoof-like toes, suggesting that it lived more on land than in the water, and that it therefore probably hunted terrestrial mammals.
 The teeth of Boverisuchus were ziphodont; i.e., laterally compressed, sharp, and with serrated edges (characteristic of terrestrial crocodyliforms that are unable to dispatch their prey by drowning them).
 Due to their similarity to those of certain theropod dinosaurs they were initially mistaken for theropod teeth, leading paleontologists to believe that some non-avian dinosaurs survived the Cretaceous–Paleogene extinction event.

 Some material referred to Pristichampsus rollinatii shows further features adapting the animal to this lifestyle.
 The tail was more reminiscent of a dinosaur's, being round in cross-section and lacking the osteoderm crest observed in extant crocodile species.
 It would also have been capable of galloping.

+Paleoecology

+The North American B. vorax is known from the Bridger Formation, where it coexisted with various large predatory mammals such as the mesonychids Harpagolestes and Mesonyx and the oxyaenid Patriofelis.
+Stomach contents of B. vorax indicate it preyed on the tapiroid Helaletes.